Edited by: Keri Stooksbury

 Our goal at Upgraded Points is to get you in the air without using too much of your hard-earned cash.
 As you would expect, the best way to do that is with points and miles.

-The Free Spirit loyalty program of Spirit Airlines definitely isn’t known as one of the strongest loyalty programs out there, but if you regularly find yourself choosing Spirit for your paid flights, you might as well join and earn some points.
+The Free Spirit loyalty program definitely isn’t known as one of the strongest loyalty programs out there, but if you regularly find yourself choosing Spirit for your paid flights, you might as well join and earn some points.

 In addition to flying, there are lots of other ways to earn Free Spirit points.